 Cumulative fatigue damage can be calculated by the Palmgren–Miner law as

-where l is load series and is the number of load cycles.
+where l is load series and

 Therefore, fatigue damage is expressed by the stress amplitude as